2024 International Conference Agenda

 GENERAL SESSION

-ELECTION NIGHT: WHAT IT MEANS FOR INNOVATION
+ELECTION NIGHT: WHAT IT MEANS FOR INNOVATION (The Ledger - Sixth Floor)

 Explore the impact of the 2024 elections how the change in the political landscape will influence funding, regulations and priorities within the innovation sector.
 Attendees will gain insights on how to navigate and leverage these changes to help foster and support their community and development.